-Hurricanes are massive storm systems that form over the water and move toward land.
-Threats from hurricanes include high winds, heavy rainfall, storm surge, coastal and inland flooding, rip currents, and tornadoes.
-The 2020 Atlantic hurricane season officially begins on Monday, June 1, 2020 and lasts until Monday, November 30, 2020.
+The 2020 Atlantic hurricane season officially began on Monday, June 1, 2020 and lasts until Monday, November 30, 2020.
 The peak of hurricane season for Anne Arundel County is between mid-August to late October.

 NOAA’s Climate Prediction Center will update the 2020 Atlantic seasonal outlook in August just prior to the historical peak of the season.

 Watches: Listen closely to instructions from local officials on TV, radio, cell phones or other computers for instructions from local officials.
 Evacuate if told to do so.

 |Storm Surge Watch: There is a possibility of life-threatening inundation from rising water moving inland from the shoreline somewhere within the specified area, generally within 48 hours.|

 |Hurricane Watch: Hurricane conditions (sustained winds of 74 mph or greater) are possible within your area.
 Because it may not be safe to prepare for a hurricane once winds reach tropical storm force, The NHC issues hurricane watches 48 hours before it anticipates tropical storm-force winds.|

 |Tropical Storm Watch: Tropical storm conditions (sustained winds of 39 to 73 mph) are possible within the specified area within 48 hours.|